KamranKhan1112/python-project/README.md

 # python-project
-practice on python to reached advance level.
+practice on python to reache advance level.